langroodi/Adaptive-AUTOSAR/CONTRIBUTING.md

 If you are interested in the project while you don't know how to contribute, then the first place you can check is [the Issues board](https://github.com/langroodi/Adaptive-AUTOSAR/issues).
 If you didn't find anything suitable for you, then you can start a new [discussion](https://github.com/langroodi/Adaptive-AUTOSAR/discussions/new).
 So, the community will try to find a suitable task for you.
 Please do not contribute to the project by fixing the code formatting, typos, and/or adding comments to the code.
-PRs relate to these types of contribution will be rejected.
+PRs related to these types of contribution will be rejected.

 ## Code conventions (C++)